InfoAmazonia/jeo-plugin/docs/map-post.md

 ## Map settings

 On the **Map settings** panel, you can change the initial center of the map setting a latitude and longitude.
-You can also change the default zoom settings.
+You can also change the default zoom settings or even disable it.

 ![Map settings](img/map-settings.png)